WriteWrote/Planets-game-art/README.md

 **Wishes:**
 1. Original satellites for each type of planet
 2. Planets with circles around them
+3. four stages of Protector-satellite

 **Progress:**
-1. first six planets
+1. first seven planets
-2. six satellites for each planet
+2. seven satellites for each planet
-3. planned next 3 planets and stages of Protector-satellites
+3. planned next 1 planets and stages of Protector-satellites are changed on one type of Protector, just coloured differently
-NOTE: changes in plan: Protector-satellites will be as exemplars of one pattern, but with different colors.
-But the rest from simple satellites will have original shapes.
+NOTE: changes in plan: Protector-satellites will be as exemplares of one pattern, but with different colors.
+But the rest of simple satellites will have original shapes.

 **ToDo:**
-1. draw two pair planets-satellite: still discussing design
-2. sun
+1. draw one more questionable planet
+2. draw one half-Eden & half-destroyed planet
 3. cosmic space
-4. yellow planet with black grawing
-5. redraw previous satelite, making it more special in view
+4. draw one type of Protector-satellite for prodaction